 You’re planning your dream trip to Bali—admiring the beauty of Jatiluwih rice terraces, diving in crystal-clear waters, and enjoying beachside sunsets.
-But then, someone mentions malaria.
-Do you need malaria pills for Bali?
+But then, someone mentions malaria risk in Bali.
+Do you need malaria pills for Bali in 2025?
 Or is this just unnecessary worry?

 The truth is, malaria is not a risk in Bali’s main tourist areas, but it is present in other parts of Indonesia.
 If you’re venturing beyond Bali—to see Komodo dragons in Komodo National Park, waterfalls in Sumba or rural areas—you may need protection.
 Let’s break down exactly where malaria is a concern and how to stay safe.